dpaiton/dpaiton.github.io/_posts/2021-05-18-neuron-response-contours.md

 ### The neural response surface
 First, an obvious statement: neurons receive signals as input and produce signals as output.
 Let's assume that some target neuron receives input from 100 other neurons, and produces a single output that might be read by any number of downstream neurons.
-Going forward, we will define the _target neuron_ as the neuron that we are currently interested in studying, and we will indiciate it mathematically with the index $$k$$.
+Going forward, we will define the _target neuron_ as the neuron that we are currently interested in studying, and we will indicate it mathematically with the index $$k$$.
-Lets assume that the target neuron will produce an output for any combination of signals coming from the 100 input neurons.
+Let's assume that the target neuron will produce an output for any combination of signals coming from the 100 input neurons.
 Or, put another way, the target neuron is a function that maps a 100-dimensional input to a single-dimensional (i.e. scalar) output.
 The neural response surface is a description of the neuron's output for all possible combinations of inputs.

 It is impossibly difficult to measure the entire response surface of a neuron, even in the case of modern artificial neural networks.
-However, if we assume that the response surface is relatively smooth and regular, then we can still learn a lot about the neuron by looking at cross sections, which are much more tractible to estimate.
+However, if we assume that the response surface is relatively smooth and regular, then we can still learn a lot about the neuron by looking at cross sections, which are much more tractable to estimate.
 This presents our next challenge of choosing which cross sections to take.
-Just like cutting an onion in half, one type of cross section will reveal very different structure from another one.
+Just like cutting an onion in half, one type of cross section will reveal a different structure from another one.

 ![onions]
 {: style="text-align: center; font-size:11pt"}